Sergei Pavlovich: Background

 Sergei was born in 1992 in the village of Orlovsky, Rostov Oblast.
-At the age of 5, Pavlovich began to engage in Greco-Roman wrestling under the guidance of coach Alexander Fedorovich Aloyan.
-He was engaged in wrestling until the 11th grade.
-After serving in the army, he began to engage in army hand-to-hand fighting and combat sambo.
+At the age of five Pavlovich began to engage in Greco-Roman Wrestling under the guidance of coach Alexander Fedorovich Aloyan.
+He trained specifically in wrestling until the 12th grade.
+After serving in the army, he began to train in Combat Sambo where he won most of his competitions.

+He was invited to train for the Russian Olympic team but declined because of Sambo tournaments that he had at the time.

+He is believed to be the active UFC fighter with the largest ape index of 1.115.

 Mixed martial arts career

 Fight Nights Global

 Pavlovich started his professional MMA career in 2014 under the Fight Nights Global promotion, under which he won 12 fights without suffering a single defeat.
 On June 2, 2017, in a fight against Mikhail Mokhnatkin, he won the heavyweight title by unanimous decision.
 On November 19, 2017, he defended his heavyweight title in a fight against Kirill Sidelnikov.